JosephYostos/Compliance-workshop/07-Alerts/assignment.md

 EOF
 ```

-To trigger this alert let's creat a new Networkset
+To trigger this alert creat a new Networkset or edit any of the exsisting ones

 ```bash
 kubectl apply -f -<<\EOF